binance/binance-spot-api-docs/web-socket-api.md

 }
 ```

-Query execution status of all open OCOs.
+Query execution status of all open order lists.

 If you need to continuously monitor order status updates, please consider using WebSocket Streams: